NYULibraries/sdr-documentation/accessioning-workflow.md

 The collection and acquisition process begins by assessing the scope of a batch of data that you seek to acquire.
 The easiest way to do this is to start a spreadsheet and track out the number of layers that exist within a given collection.

 #### Example Scenario
 We acquire a hard disk of Shapefile (vector) layers from EastView.
 There are some 300 layers, grouped arbitrarily into a directory structure.
 First we want to get an idea of how many discrete layers (or individual Shapefiles) there are.
-Maybe this information is already contained in a spreadsheet provided by the vendor; if not, we may have to generate a collection of all shapefiles
+Maybe this information is already contained in a spreadsheet provided by the vendor; if not, we may have to generate a collection of all shapefiles.

 ```bash
 cd east_view_collection